What is a grandfathered plan?

 What does the appeals process for a grandfathered plan look like?

 You must file your appeal with your health plan (your health plan may provide a form for written appeals) within the timeframe your plan requires.
-This will either be listed on the adverse determination or in your plan summary.
+This will either be listed on the adverse determination, explanation of benefits or in your plan summary.

 Your plan's decision could come back in:

 72 hours or less